APANet: Adaptive Prototypes Alignment Network for Few-Shot Semantic Segmentation: Experiments

-As reported in Tables~\ref{table:pascal},~\ref{coco} and~\ref{FB_PASCAL}, we compare the proposed method with state-of-the-arts on PASCAL-5$^i$ and COCO-20$^i$ using mIoU and FB-IoU.
-Our method significantly outperforms the state-of-the-art approaches in both the 1-shot and 5-shot settings.
+As reported in Tables~\ref{table:pascal},~\ref{coco} and~\ref{FB_PASCAL}, we compare the proposed method with the state-of-the-arts on PASCAL-5$^i$ and COCO-20$^i$ by using mIoU and FB-IoU.
+Our method significantly outperforms the state-of-the-arts in both the 1-shot and 5-shot settings.
 Additional qualitative results are shown in Fig.~\ref{fig:qvis}.

-\textbf{PASCAL-5$^i$ Results.} We report the $\mathrm {mIoU}$ of each fold and the mean of all four folds on PASCAL-5$^i$ in Table~\ref{table:pascal}.
-We can see that the APANet significantly outperforms state-of-the-arts with all backbones.
-Specifically, in the 1-shot setting, our method surpasses the state-of-the-art by 0.9\% and 3.9\% with the ResNet-50 and ResNet-101 backbones, respectively.
+\textbf{PASCAL-5$^i$ Results.} We report the {mIoU} of each fold and the mean of all four folds on PASCAL-5$^i$ in Table~\ref{table:pascal}.
+We can see that our APANet significantly outperforms the state-of-the-arts with all backbones.
+Specifically, in the 1-shot setting, our method surpasses the state-of-the-arts by 0.9\% and 3.9\% with the ResNet-50 and ResNet-101 backbones, respectively.
 This indicates that exploiting complete feature comparison is clearly beneficial for few-shot semantic segmentation.
-In the 5-shot setting, our method significantly improves state-of-the-arts by 3.1\% (62.9\% vs. 66.0\%) and 6.6\% (61.4 vs. 68.0\%).
+In the 5-shot setting, our method significantly improves the state-of-the-arts by 3.1\% (62.9\% vs. 66.0\%) and 6.6\% (61.4 vs. 68.0\%).
 This further demonstrates its effectiveness for multi-shot cases.
 In Table~\ref{FB_PASCAL}, we further make comparisons in terms of FB-IoU.
 Equipped with the ResNet-101 backbone, our APANet obtains competitive top-performing 1-shot and 5-shot results.
 Our result is slightly weak in the 1-shot setting using the VGG-16 and ResNet-50 backbones.
 Nevertheless, we note that the FB-IoU criterion is biased towards and benefits from the background class.